realtehcman/DesignPatternsEricFreeman/README.md

 Studying patterns based on the book Head First Design Patterns 2nd Edition ([book included in the resources folder](recources/freeman_eric_robson_elisabeth_head_first_design_patterns_bui.pdf))

+# Menu
+* The Strategy Pattern(#"The Strategy Pattern")
+* The Observer Pattern
+* The Decorator Pattern
+* The Factory Pattern
+* The Singleton Pattern
+* The Command Pattern
+* The Adapter Pattern
+* The Facade Pattern
+* The Template Method Pattern
+* The Iterator Pattern
+* The Composite Pattern
+* The State Pattern
+* OOP Principles

 # [The Strategy Pattern](https://github.com/realtehcman/DesignPatternsEricFreeman/blob/master/1strategy)